-• As well as regular consultant-led ward rounds and MDT meetings, the care of the elderly consultants visit the wards daily to review new and sick patients with the junior staff.
+As well as regular consultant-led ward rounds and MDT meetings, the care of the elderly consultants visit the wards daily to review new and sick patients with the junior staff.
 We are currently adapting enhanced recovery principles to improve patient flows and patients' experience in the acute setting.
 Implementing daily board rounds on all wards in the hospital is the start of this programme.
 Daily board rounds (Monday to Friday) are occurring on both of the Care of the Elderly wards and are attended by medical, nursing, therapy and social care teams to review medical, therapy and discharge plans daily and reduce avoidable delays.
 Data is now collected regularly to show where delays are occurring so these can be addressed.
 Average length of stay (LoS) on the Care of the Elderly Wards has reduced.
 (LoS medical has reduced from 14 to 10.7 days).
 In Dr Foster surveys, we performed well on elderly LoS and readmission rates and have a low standardised mortality ratio.
-We still have problems with consultant cover for wards and board rounds for annual and study leave and Friday cover on Meyrick Ward. • The FEDS therapy team now operate a seven day service picking up patients in the Emergency Department and Medical Assessment Ward (MAU) and working with community services to
+We still have problems with consultant cover for wards and board rounds for annual and study leave and Friday cover on Meyrick Ward.

-Assessment ward (MAO) and working with community services to avoid admission or get people home sooner, but with the support and therapy they need.
+The FEDS therapy team now operate a seven day service picking up patients in the Emergency Department and Medical Assessment Ward (MAU) and working with community services to avoid admission or get people home sooner, but with the support and therapy they need.
 They provide the service into people's homes to bridge the gap between hospital and community.
 They can carry out assessments for the Islington Re-ablement Service as well as the community therapies, thereby facilitating a seamless transfer without duplication.

+Dementia care

-Areas for Dementia care improvement this year The Trust was successful in obtaining a grant from the Burdett Trust for Nursing: "Empowering nurses to develop an innovative, person-centred approach to improving and maintaining the health and wellbeing of older people living with dementia and their families".
+• The Trust was successful in obtaining a grant from the Burdett Trust for Nursing: "Empowering nurses to develop an innovative, person-centred approach to improving and maintaining the health and wellbeing of older people living with dementia and their families".
 A project manager was appointed and started work in January 2013 (for 2 years).
 She will work in the acute site and across the community to lead on education and training and Care Pathway Development.
 This will be valuable in embedding practices that lead to better care for dementia patients both in hospital and the community.

-Surgical liaison • Improve care of older people requiring surgery in line with NCEPOD recommendations.
-Integrated Care: • Consultant participation in weekly teleconferencing with community teams, GPs in Islington and Haringey to facilitate patient management in the community and reduce the need for in-patient stays. • Developing day hospital services alongside the major investment planned for integrated Ambulatory Care Centre with daily COOP clinics, joint assessments with therapists, co-ordinated care for complex patients in the community via a virtual ward run with community matrons and the Hospital-at-Home service.
+Surgical liaison

+Improve care of older people requiring surgery in line with NCEPOD recommendations.